 Here’s a case study about how Xerox used competitor insight to revamp their small desktop copier market:

 You can read more about this here.

 Build An Email List

-When done right, your email list could be the recipe you need to scale your business to 6-figures and even 7-figures.
+When done right, your email list could be the recipe to scale your business to 6-figures and even 7-figures.

-If you’re in doubt where to begin building your list – you may want to check out our list building ideas you can tap to grow your business.
+If you’re in doubt about where to begin building your list – you may want to check out our list building ideas you can tap into to grow your business.

-Check out these in-depth Email list building 101 blog post by Mathew Woodward.
+Check out these in-depth Email list-building 101 post by Mathew Woodward.

 And then, you may want to read about how Patel grew his business using email marketing here.

 No, it doesn’t have to be anything fanciful.
 An email cross-promotion with another business offering complimentary services will do.